Back

 common rules and requirements of prop trading challenges sumamry

-While focusing on risk management might not sound as exciting as chasing profits, it’s what separates successful traders from those who lose their funded status.
-By managing risks effectively, you’re not just protecting the firm’s capital—you’re also giving yourself the best chance to grow your trading career.
+Managing risk might not sound exciting, but it’s what separates funded traders who last from those who lose their accounts.
+When you focus on risk first, profits tend to follow.
+You’re not only protecting the firm’s money, you’re also giving yourself the best chance to build a steady trading career.

 Popular Prop Trading Strategies